Historical European Martial Arts

 I am one of the founders of Swordsquatch, Seattle's HEMA workshop and tournament event.
 You can check out the Swordsquatch website or our Facebook Page.
 Swordsquatch 2018 is currently slated for September 7, 8, and 9.

-In 2017 I attended the Washington Midsummer Renaissance Faire, the first time that Lonin and many other local HEMA clubs gathered to create a demonstration and instruction area to generate interest in the art.
+In 2017 and 2018 I attended the Washington Midsummer Renaissance Faire.
+Lonin and many other local HEMA clubs gathered to create a demonstration and instruction area to generate interest in the art.
 In late 14th century period garb, I taught introductory longsword lessons, sparring, cutting tatami with sharps, and generally spread the word about HEMA to faire goers.
+For reenacting and living history purposes, I maintain a document tracking Medieval Garments